wassimans/subxt-ffi/README.md

 # subxt-ffi

-This example shows how to expose a small piece of Subxt functionality—here, a single balance-transfer call—as a native C-ABI library, consumable from Python and Node.js.
+This example shows how to expose a small piece of Subxt functionality, in our case, a single balance-transfer call, as a native C-ABI library, consumable from Python and Node.js.

 ## Overview